-5-8 Example: A1 is awarded 2 free throws.
+- Example: A1 is awarded 2 free throws.
 While the referee reports the foul at the scorer's table, A1 goes to a place in front of his team's bench area at the far end of the playing court and asks for a towel or a water bottle.
 Any person from his team's bench area passes A1 a towel or a water bottle.
 A1 dries his hands or takes a drink.
-A1 is ready to play immediately, at the latest within approximately 15 seconds.

-Interpretation: A1 has not received an assistance that delays the game from being restarted promptly.
-A1 shall not be required to substitute.
-A1 shall attempt 2 free throws.

-5-9 Example: A1 scores a field goal.
+A1 is ready to play immediately, at the latest within approximately 15 seconds. - Interpretation: A1 has not received an assistance that delays the game from being restarted promptly.
+A1 shall not be required to be substituted.
+A1 shall attempt 2 free throws. - 5-9 Example: A1 scores a field goal.
 Thrower-in B1 indicates to the referee that the ball is wet.
 The referee stops the game.
-Any person from the team B bench area comes on to the playing court and dries the ball or gives a towel to B1, who dries the ball.

-Interpretation: In both cases, B1 has not received an assistance that delays the game from being restarted promptly.
-B1 shall not be required to substitute.
+Any person from the team B bench area comes on to the playing court and dries the ball or gives a towel to B1, who dries the ball. - Interpretation: In both cases, B1 has not received an assistance that delays the game from being restarted promptly.
+B1 shall not be required to be substituted.
 The game shall be resumed with a team B throw-in from any place behind the endline, except directly behind the backboard.
-The referee shall hand the ball to a team B player for the throw-in.

-5-10 Example: A1 has the ball in his hands to administer the throw-in from his frontcourt.
-The team A physiotherapist leaves his team bench area in the backcourt, remains outside the playing court and fixes the taping of A1.

-Interpretation: The team A physiotherapist provided an assistance to A1 outside of his team bench area.
-A1 shall be required to substitute.

-5-11 Example: A1 has the ball in his hands to administer the throw-in from his frontcourt.
-The team A physiotherapist leaves his team bench area in the frontcourt, remains outside the playing court and fixes the taping of A1.

-Interpretation: The team A physiotherapist provided an assistance to A1 outside of his team bench area.
-If the assistance is completed within 15 seconds, A1 shall not be required to substitute.
-If the assistance lasts more than 15 seconds, A1 shall be required to substitute.

-- 5-12 Statement: There is no limit to the time required for the removal of a seriously injured player from the playing court if, according to a doctor's opinion the removal is dangerous for the player. - 5-13 Example: A1 is seriously injured and the game is stopped for about 15 minutes because the doctor believes that removal from the playing court could be dangerous for the player.

-Interpretation: The doctor's opinion shall determine the appropriate time for the removal of the injured player from the playing court.
-After the substitution, the game shall be resumed without any penalty.
+The referee shall hand the ball to a team B player for the throw-in. - 5-10 Example: A1 has the ball in his hands for a throw-in from his frontcourt.
+The team A physiotherapist leaves his team bench area in the backcourt, remains outside the playing court and fixes the taping of A1. - Interpretation: The team A physiotherapist provided an assistance to A1 outside of his team bench area.
+A1 shall be required to be substituted. - 5-11 Example: A1 does not yet have the ball in his hands for a throw-in from his frontcourt.
+The team A physiotherapist remains in his team bench area in the frontcourt and fixes the taping of A1. - Interpretation: The team A physiotherapist provided an assistance to A1 within his team bench area.
+If the assistance is completed within 15 seconds, A1 shall not be required to be substituted.
+If the assistance lasts more than 15 seconds, A1 shall be required to be substituted. - 5-12 Statement: There is no limit to the time required for the removal of a seriously injured player from the playing court if, according to a doctor's opinion the removal is dangerous for the player. - 5-13 Example: A1 is seriously injured and the game is stopped for about 15 minutes because the doctor believes that removal from the playing court could be dangerous for the player. - Interpretation: The doctor's opinion shall determine the appropriate time for the removal of the injured player from the playing court.
+After the substitution, the game shall be resumed without any penalty. - 5-14 Statement: If a player is injured or bleeding or has an open wound and cannot continue to play immediately (within approximately 15 seconds), or if he is assisted by any person permitted to sit on his team bench, he must be substituted.
+If a time-out is granted to either team in the same game clock stopped period, and that player recovers or the assistance is completed during the time-out, he may continue to play only if the timer's signal for the end of the time-out sounds before a referee beckons a substitute to replace the injured or assisted player.